Tyrcnex/23-24-notes/README.md

 For some reason, Github markdown sometimes renders my math formulas wrong.
 If so, I apologize.
 I hope this only happens in the Calc BC notes, which is the course that you guys probably aren't in.

-Though, some of you are probably going to take Calc AB/BC next year, so you could perhaps use my notes as a little preview of what you're going to learn next year!
+Though, some of you are probably going to take Calc AB/BC next year, so you could perhaps use my notes as a little preview of what you're going to learn next year! (even though the rendering might be a bit strange)

 ---